enepomnyaschih/jwidget/doc/jwidget/Component.md

 If you pass an instance of observable collection, then view gets synchronized with this collection contents.
 It is convenient to create "components" collection from data collection using [mapDestroyableCollection](mapper/collection.md) method.

 **addCollection** method returns an object.
-If you destroy it, the child gets removed from parent component and the synchronization gets stopped.
+If you destroy it, the children get removed from parent component and the synchronization gets stopped.
 Also, the collection is removed from parent component on parent component destruction right before [unrender](#unrender) method call.
 But notice that child components inside this collection are not destroyed automatically.
 Usually it can be done by corresponding [jwidget/mapper/collection/ICollectionMapper](mapper/collection/ICollectionMapper.md) or collection destruction in [unrender](#unrender) method.

 ### using